 Why you need to get rid of rats

-• Bubonic plague – while it had its strongest hold on the world during the Dark Ages and even though there are treatments these days for it, the Plague is still a serious health risk and it comes with rats.
-The disease itself is usually carried by fleas that have been feeding on rats and then jump to humans.
+• Bubonic plague – while it had its strongest hold on the world during the Dark Ages and even though there are treatments these days for it, the Plague is still a serious health risk, and it comes with rats.
+The disease itself is usually carried by fleas feeding on rats and then jumping to humans.

 • Rabies – rats and other rodents are prone to this disease.
 It attacks the nervous system and causes foaming at the mouth and aggression in people and animals.
 Left untreated, it can lead to a long, protracted and painful death.

 • Toxoplasmosis – most commonly associated with cats, rats can also be a vector for this illness.
-For most people, there is no serious cause, but for those battling cancer or with weakened immune systems, this disease can be extremely dangerous.
+There is no serious cause for most people, but this disease can be hazardous for those battling cancer or weakened immune systems.
 How to get rid of rats information can be found at the beginning of the page.

-Did you know ticks and Fleas caused the Bubonic Plaque
+Did you know ticks and Fleas caused the Bubonic plague?

 • Listeriosis – a bacterial disease that causes an infection of the central nervous system in humans.
 It can be of particular risk to pregnant women and is also a risk to those with compromised immune systems.